In a firm yet gentle voice, Richard Danner coaxed the puppies from their cages Friday afternoon.

 They like to bark and need their double white coats brushed often.

-In Kennewick, the little dogs were neglected.
+In Kennewick the little dogs were neglected.
 With the efficiency of a factory assembly line, each one arriving in Spokane received a shot to prevent canine distemper and parvovirus, then a squirt of bordetella vaccine up the nose to protect against kennel cough, and a swallow of yellow goop called Strongid to fight worms.
-Then it was off to rows of kennels, each holding two or three dogs, except in one case where the staff rejoined a mother and her four 5-week-old puppies.
+Then it was off to rows of kennels, each holding two or three dogs, except in one case where the staff rejoined a mama and her four 5-week-old puppies.

 One dog, an unnamed little pooch referred to as “No. 43” in paperwork, seemed ready for a fresh start.
 He was as excited as a child on the first day of vacation, jumping up and down and letting out sharp little yips.
 At last he sat down and even appeared to smile as his right ear flopped just a bit.

-“Aren’t these puppies just incredible,” said Joni Cooper, a Humane Society staffer who cradled several in her arms and carried them into the kennels.
+“Aren’t these puppies just incredible,” said Joni Cooper, a humane society staffer who cradled several in her arms and carried them into the kennels.

 The 45 puppies arrived in Spokane in an air-conditioned, 50-foot-long trailer hauled by Danner, a truck driver and self-described dog person.
 He’s a dog rescuer by profession, going from one broken-up puppy mill to another to scoop up ill-treated dogs and drive them to shelters and new homes.

 In Kennewick, he helped officials and a network of dog lovers save the animals.
 For some dogs it was too late.
 He described a sad scene of dead dogs and others left starving and sleeping in feces.